 - Nasal tip that is enlarged or bulbous, drooping, upturned or hooked

 - Nostrils that are large, wide or upturned

 - Nasal asymmetry

 In most cases rhinoplasty is an outpatient procedure, meaning there is no overnight hospital stay.
-Downtime after surgery varies for each patient, and Dr. Branham or Dr. Chi will check a patient’s healing progress one week after surgery.
+Downtime after surgery varies for each patient, and we will check a patient’s healing progress one week after surgery.
 Some patients may resume normal activities after that.
 Bruising from the surgery can diminish within one week, but may take longer in older patients as skin and tissue becomes less resilient as we age.

 Even though rhinoplasty is the most common type of cosmetic surgery, it is a complex surgical procedure.
-You want a trustworthy expert for your face, and Dr. Branham and Dr. Chi are known as skilled rhinoplasty surgeons.
+You want a trustworthy expert for your face, and our physicians are known as skilled rhinoplasty surgeons.
 Call today for your consultation.
 A custom treatment plan will be outlined after discussing and defining your goals: 314-996-3880.